ebowman/api-first-hand/README.md

 ## Plugin Architecture

-Api-First-Hand has a three-tier architecture:
+Api-First-Hand has a three-tier architecture, with pluggable specification parsers and pluggable artefact generators:

 * **Specification**, responsible for finding and parsing a specification and converting it into raw AST format
 * **Normalization**, which performs optimiztions on the AST—including type deduplication, flattening and parameter dereferencing